 Varicose veins?
 We agree, it's not a term that makes you want to know more.
 However, given that vulvar varicose veins (also known as pelvic, vaginal or perineal varicose veins) are quite common in pregnant women, we felt it was important to broach the subject!
 Diagnosis, symptoms, causes, treatment...
 Elia tells you all about it!

-What is a vulvar varicose vein?
+What are vulvar varicose veins?

 How to recognize vulvar or perineal varicose veins?